cincospenguinos/We-reGoingHomePrototype/README.md

 - [ ] We could have secret rooms or doors that open with specific targets to allow you to move from one dungeon to another
 - [ ] Lasers could be specific colors, and when a target is hit by a laser, it lights up that color, but if it's hit by more than one color, it mixes the colors together to make a new color and that new color opens a door specific to that color
 - [ ] What if only certain panels can modify certain puzzle pieces?
 This would give us even more to tinker with, but may cause frustration in the player
+- [ ] A beam splitter that allowed a beam to be split into two different directions

 ## Notes